Gold medal favourite Bopanna-Bhambri pair suffers shock exit, Ankita, Rutuja progress to pre-quarterfinals

-Hangzhou, Sep 25 (PTI) In a huge upset, gold medal favourites and top seeds Rohan Bopanna and Yuki Bhambri were on Monday knocked out of the Asian Games after being stunned by lower-ranked Sergey Fomin and Khumoyun Sultanov from Uzbekistan, here.
+Hangzhou, Sep 25 (PTI) In a huge upset, gold medal favourites and top seeds Rohan Bopanna and Yuki Bhambri were knocked out of the Asian Games after being stunned by lower-ranked Sergey Fomin and Khumoyun Sultanov from Uzbekistan, here on Monday.

-Bhambri struggled with his serve and strokes in the latter part of the match while the Uzbeki players raised their game against their superior opponents to walk away with a 2-6, 6-3, 10-6 win in the second round.
+Bhambri struggled with his serve and strokes in the latter part of the match while the Uzbek players raised their game against their superior opponents to walk away with a 2-6 6-3 10-6 win in the second round.

-The defeat will rankle the Indian pair all the more as Bopanna is a top-10 player in doubles while Bhambri too is ranked among the top-100.
-The Uzbekis are not even in the top-300.
+The defeat will rankle the Indian pair all the more as Bopanna is a top-10 player in the doubles and Bhambri too is ranked among the top-100.
+The Uzbeks are not even in the top-300.

 Serving at 3-4, 30-all in the second set, Bhambri served a double fault to go down by a break point.
-A wide backhand from Bhambri's racquet handed the Uzbekis the crucial break.
+A wide backhand from Bhambri's racquet handed the Uzbeks the crucial break.

 Sultanov made no mistake in serving out the set by consistently putting in his first serves.

-In the Super-tie breaker, the Uzbekis raced to a 3-0 lead and soon the Indians were down 5-1.
-The Uzbekis pulled off a stunning service return winner to make it 6-1 on Bopanna's serve.
+In the super-tie breaker, the Uzbeks raced to a 3-0 lead and soon the Indians were down 5-1.
+The Uzbeks pulled off a stunning service return winner to make it 6-1 on Bopanna's serve.

 Fomin earned four match points with a backhand winner.
 The Indians saved the first but Sultanov found a inside-out forehand winner on the second to close the contest in their favour.